SolnBenchmark/Benchmark/SESF_3DAS/README.md

 |       |sigmay0=135|nm |
 |       |Ay=-0.01, By=0.02| |

 PSF is 3D astigmatic [1].
-The standard deviations in x and y as functions of z is shown below.
+The corresponding standard deviations in x and y as functions of z are shown below.

 ![Alt text](sigmaxy.png)